Skip to main content

 • Monitor journey progress: Receive real-time notifications about the customer onboarding status.

-The Webhook module cannot determine if a journey has been completed because the module itself is still running when it sends data.
+The Webhook module can’t determine if a journey has been completed because the module itself is still running when it sends data.
 To ensure accurate journey status information, place the webhook as the last module in your journey, just before the “End of journey” node.

 A typical customer journey with a Webhook module looks like this: